kellan/laughingmeme/_posts/2013-02-03-are-you-here-a-feature-on-the-side.md

 ### Anyway, here’s the pitch

 Are you shipping a location based mobile app?
 Would you like to increase engagement?
 Consider adding a quiz to your app asking people whether they’re in Williamsburg or Northside?
 Are they in the Bay Area or the East Bay?
 Is this the Burlingame or the Pennisula?
 And then publish that aggregated data.
-People love quizzes, \[Flickr released a piece of software for turning those answers into shapefiles\](https://github.com/straup/Clustr), the answers change over time, and paying someone for this info is silly.
+People love quizzes, [Flickr released a piece of software for turning those answers into shapefiles](https://github.com/straup/Clustr), the answers change over time, and paying someone for this info is silly.
 But seriously, if you’re presenting people geographic data, ask them sometime if you’re getting it right.